tj-jayasekera/fiji-travel-rag/README.md

 ## 📚 Knowledge Base

-The assistant's knowledge base was built from **23 manually curated Fiji travel documents** collected from authoritative and relevant sources.
+The assistant's knowledge base was built from **23 manually curated Fiji travel documents** collected from authoritative and relevant sources (listed in data/sources.json).
 Rather than relying on unrestricted web search, the project uses a fixed corpus so that retrieved information can be traced back to known sources and evaluated consistently.

 The documents cover practical information a traveller may need when planning a trip to Fiji, including: